U.S. DEPARTMENT OF STATE

 CFDA Number: 19.040

-The Public Affairs Section (PAS) of the U.S. Embassy to Ethiopia is pleased to announce an open competition for Alumni Small Grant Projects through the Public Diplomacy Grants program.
-The purpose of funding projects is to provide Ethiopian alumni of U.S. government exchange programs an opportunity to carry out and implement a project that further Mission Ethiopia’s goals of:
+The Public Affairs Section (PAS) of the U.S. Embassy in Ethiopia is pleased to announce an open competition for Alumni Small Grant Projects through the Public Diplomacy Grants program.
+The purpose of funding for these projects is to provide Ethiopian alumni of U.S. government exchange programs an opportunity to carry out and implement a project that furthers the U.S. Embassy’s goals in Ethiopia of:

 Alumni may submit one proposal under this funding opportunity, and at least two alumni must be involved.
 Projects should focus on one of these key areas:

 - Women’s empowerment

 All proposals should contain sufficient information that anyone not familiar with it would understand exactly what the applicant wants to do.
 You may use your own proposal format, but it must include all the items below.